We all have old negatives that we would love to digitize so that they are easy to store, share, and manage.

 Though a flatbed scanner can be used to scan negatives into digital photographs but the specific scanners used for this purpose are slide scanner.

 The slide type scanners are special scanners that are used exclusively for scanning old negatives, slides, or photographs.

 These are usually high-resolution scanners, with better color depth and equipped with different software for image correction and enhancement for giving excellent results with better color contrast.

 Though buying a special scanner just for the sake of scanning documents may not seem a very affordable option for many of us.

-First, slide scanners are expensive, second you may already have a flatbed scanner for your usual document scanning and buying another seems like a waste of money especially if you a small volume of negatives to scan.
+First, slide scanners are expensive, second you may already have a flatbed scanner for your usual document scanning and buying another seems like a waste of money especially if you have a small volume of negatives to scan.

-Scanning Negatives with an Advanced Flatbed Scanner
+Scanning Negatives Using an Advanced Flatbed Scanner

 If you intend to buy a new scanner that is multi-tasking then certainly there are options available like Epson V500 or V600 series.